palmergs/open-library-d3/README.md

 Project Setup
 -------------

-This is a standard rails project using [PostgreSQL](https://www.postgresql.org).
+This is a Ruby on Rails project using [PostgreSQL](https://www.postgresql.org).
 At a high level the following steps are required:

 * Set up your environment so that Ruby on Rails can run locally.
 * Clone this repo into a project directory